mui/mui-x/docs/data/charts/legend/legend.md

 By default, the legend is placed above the charts.

-{{"demo": "LegendPositionNoSnap.js", "hideToolbar": true, "bg": "inline"}}
+{{"demo": "LegendPositionNoSnap.js", "hideToolbar": true, "bg": "playground"}}

 ### Hiding